LeAnn Rimes discography

 In 1997, Rimes crossed over into pop music with the single "How Do I Live".
-It reached number two on the Billboard Hot 100 and crossed over internationally to several countries.
-The radio remix was later included on her next studio release You Light Up My Life: Inspirational Songs.
-The disc reached number one on the Billboard 200 and the Canadian RPM albums chart.
+It reached number two on the Billboard Hot 100 and was also a hit internationally.
+It was included on her next studio release You Light Up My Life: Inspirational Songs.
+The album reached number one on the Billboard 200 and the Canadian RPM albums chart.
 In 1998, Rimes released Sittin' on Top of the World, which featured the top ten country singles "Commitment" and "Nothin' New Under the Moon".
-In 1999, she released a self-titled album of cover songs, which certified platinum in sales.
-One new recording was also featured titled "Big Deal", which reached the top ten of the North American country surveys.
-In 2001, Curb Records released the compilation I Need You, which featured the crossover hits "Can't Fight the Moonlight" and the title track.
+In 1999, she released her self-titled album, which featured the top ten Country hit "Big Deal".
+In 2001, Curb Records released the compilation I Need You, which featured the international crossover hit "Can't Fight the Moonlight" and the title track.

-In 2002, Rimes released her next studio record called Twisted Angel, which certified gold in the United States and included three singles.
-She followed it with her first Greatest Hits (2004) project.
-Rimes also released her first Christmas studio record in 2004 titled What a Wonderful World.
+In 2002, Rimes released Twisted Angel, and followed it with Greatest Hits the next year.
+Rimes released her first Christmas studio record in 2004 titled What a Wonderful World.
 In 2005, she issued the country project This Woman, which debuted at number two on the country albums chart and spawned three top ten country songs.
-It was followed by the international studio release Whatever We Wanna (2006) and the country disc Family.
-The album also reached the top five on the United States album charts.
-Rimes released two more studio albums on Curb before moving to RCA Records in 2016 to release the album Remnants.
-The project reached number 15 in the United Kingdom and the number 88 in the United States.
+It was followed by the international studio release Whatever We Wanna (2006) and the country album Family (2007), the latter of which reached the top five on the United States album charts.
+Rimes released two more studio albums on Curb before moving to RCA Records in 2016 to release the album Remnants, which peaked at number 15 in the United Kingdom and at 88 in the United States.